 Mapping Your Study Abroad Experience as an Environmental Sciences Major

 During freshmen year, many Environmental Sciences majors take general education requirements including intro math and science courses.
 Some students may study abroad during winter or spring break, especially if they are a part of a First Year Interest Group (FIG) that has a study abroad component.

 Many Environmental Sciences majors take biology and organic chemistry during sophomore year.
 If a student has completed their foundational coursework early, they might consider studying abroad during the summer or during one of the breaks.
 Sophomore year is a good time to research programs and discuss options with your advisor.

-Junior year is the most popular time for Environmental Sciences majors to study abroad, but it is also the year when most students fulfill their two-semester physics requirement.
-If a student would like to study abroad during the fall or spring semester of their junior year, it is advised that they meet with their advisor to discuss course planning, especially given the physics requirement.
-It might be possible to take one semester of physics over the summer and then the other semester either during the fall or spring term.
-For students considering studying abroad during their junior year, winter or spring break or during summer would be great times to go abroad without affecting curricular sequencing.
+Junior year is the most popular time for Environmental Science majors to study abroad.
+If a student would like to study abroad during the fall or spring semester of their junior year, it is advised that they meet with their advisor to discuss course planning.

 Senior year is also an option for Environmental Sciences majors to study abroad, however it is not as desirable as Junior year.
 If a student is considering applying to medical school, law school, or graduate school for immediate acceptance after graduation, they should take that into consideration when planning a possible study abroad.
 Students will also need to complete their capstone requirement either the summer preceding senior year or during their senior year, which is another reason to consult with their advisor to discuss options if they plan to study abroad.